Lip Masks That Help Keep Lips Soft and Smooth Overnight

 LANEIGE Lip Sleeping Mask

-Cushiony overnight mask that seals in moisture, smooths rough patches, and helps lipstick go on evenly by morning.
+Cushiony overnight mask that seals in moisture, smooths rough patches, and helps lipstick go on evenly overnight.

 Check Price on Amazon